 Archery deer management hunt at the Arboretum

 The active management of the Arboretum’s deer herd is a response to a very high population both locally and throughout the region.
 Deer browse on trees, shrubs, and flowers, and damage the natural plant communities we are working to maintain and enhance in the Arboretum.
-The Archery hunt both reduces the local population and helps discourage deer from entering the Arboretum from the surrounding area to establish winter yarding (concentrated groups) areas.
+High populations of deer have also been linked to increased risk of contracting Lyme disease.
+The Archery hunt both reduces the local population of deer and helps discourage deer from entering the Arboretum from the surrounding area to establish winter yarding (concentrated groups) areas.
+To gain an understanding of nation wide impacts of deer and community responses to these high populations, click here.

 Please note that preference is given to successful hunters from prior years and that 40 or fewer hunters are permitted each year.
 In order for our program to successfully reduce the local population of deer, the Arboretum requires that each hunter must first harvest an antler-less deer from the Arboretum prior to harvesting an antlered deer.
 Antler-less deer "credit" may be carried over from previous years.